jbernst/Whole_Genome_Systematics_CVOS/README.md

 ### Analysis of Tree Space and Tree Distances
 * Two methods were used for identifying similarity of trees in tree space.
 We used the [TreeSpace](https://github.com/thibautjombart/treespace) and Probabilistic Species Tree Distances ([PSTDistanceR](https://github.com/radamsRHA/PSTDistanceR)) R packages for our gene (10 kb) and coalescent trees, respectively, using [custom R scripts](TreeSpace-Analysis).
 This directory also contains input files needed for the R code.

+### Topological Heterogeneity throughout the Genome
+* To analyze the frequency of the species tree and alternative topologies across chromosomes, we used [TWISST](https://github.com/simonhmartin/twisst).
+Two versions (3 species dataset and the oreganus clade dataset) of the code are provided, with necessary input files.
+All files can be found here.